fbohz/fbohz.github.io/_posts/2020-05-25-js_back_to_basics1.markdown

 JS Engine allows to have the machine to understand code.
 So it acts as a *translator*.
 There are a ton of JS Engines written by programmers.
 They can be written in other languages such as C++.
 An example of this is V8.
 These engine allows JS to run faster and faster.

-Engines looks for lexical anaylisis formed into a **tree like structure call AST**:
+Engines looks for lexical analysis formed into a **tree like structure call AST**:

 ![1](https://user-images.githubusercontent.com/15071636/81210695-db483e80-8f97-11ea-820d-3006718796e1.png)